jbr/tide-serve/README.md

             Defaults to the current working directory
 ```

-For now is no way to specify a different listener than
-http://localhost:8000, but that's coming soon

 ## Safety
 This crate uses ``#![deny(unsafe_code)]`` to ensure everything is implemented in
 100% Safe Rust.